 Madeleine McCann prime suspect charged with sexual offences by German prosecutors

+Madeleine McCann prime suspect charged with sexual offences against children by German prosecutors

 The alleged offences took place between 2000 and 2017

-Prosecutors have charged a 45-year-old German man, who is a suspect in the Madeleine McCann case, with several sexual offences allegedly committed in Portugal.
+The prime suspect in the disappearance of Madeleine McCann has been charged with several sexual offences.

-Convicted sex offender Christian Brueckner was declared a suspect in the case by Portuguese officials in April as a 15-year legal deadline approached, and he has been under investigation by German officials for two years.
+German prosecutors have charged Christian Brueckner, 45 - a convicted sex offender, who was declared a suspect in the case by Portuguese officials in April.

-The offences took place between December 2000 and June 2017, the prosecutors said.
+The alleged offences took place between December 2000 and June 2017 in Portugal, the prosecutors said.

 “The accused is the same person against whom charges were brought in connection with the disappearance of the then 3-year-old British girl Madeleine Beth McCann,” the Braunschweig prosecutor’s office said in a statement.